PumpMagic/aces-rank-extractor/README.md

 A tool for extracting ranking data from Mario Tennis Aces.

-Mario Tennis Aces is a lovely new game from Nintendo.
-It's got a nice competitive side, and it even has an  in-game leaderboard.
+Mario Tennis Aces is an excellent new game from Nintendo.
+It's got an in-game leaderboard that suits its competitive nature.
 Unfortunately, that leaderboard is inaccessible outside of the game, and no history or statistics about it are available.
 This project aims to fix that.

 Aces Rank Extractor extracts the Mario Tennis Aces ranking data at a single point in time.
 Its input is a video of the ranking table, as uploaded from a Nintendo Switch, and its output is (well, hopes to be) a collection of database-ready